 - Nits, or lice eggs.
-They’re very tiny -- about the size of a pinhead.
+They’re very tiny -- about half the size of a pinhead.
 They’re hard to see.
 The oval-shaped eggs often look yellow or white but may be the same color as your hair.
-They stick like glue to the end of each hair closest to the scalp and are hard to remove.
-You may confuse them with dandruff or flakes from hair spray build-up.
+They are found on the first 1-2 inches of hair shaft closest to the scalp (not the end) and are hard to remove.
+You may confuse them with dandruff or flakes from hairspray build-up.
 Head lice nits usually hatch in 8 to 9 days.
 When they do, they leave behind clear shells, which remain stuck to the hair shaft and appear more grey in color.

 - A nymph is a baby louse (singular for lice).
 It’s what hatches from the nit.
 It feeds on the blood on your scalp and keeps growing for 9 to 12 days.
 Nymphs (and adult lice) move quickly and avoid light.
 Mites begin to appear in your hair, on your skin, and on anything your head has touched.
 Itching might not start right away.

 - Adult lice are about 2 to 3 millimeters long, about the size of a sesame seed.
 They’re tan or grayish-white.
-The color can be lighter or darker, depending on the shade of your hair.
+The color can be lighter or darker.
 Adult lice have six legs with claws at the end that allow them to latch tightly to your hair.
 Typically, adult head lice live 30 days when stuck to your head.
 If they fall off, they die within 1 to 2 days.

 If you spot lice, tell your child’s school so they can properly clean classroom items and stop the spread.
 The CDC says lice aren’t a medical hazard, and most health departments don’t require that you report it.
 But local school boards make their own school lice policies.
 Check with your child’s school to find out its policy.